Eve (The X-Files): Plot

 Though Mulder and Scully place Cindy's house under surveillance, they're unable to prevent one of the escaped Eves from abducting Cindy.
 The Eve takes Cindy to a motel where Teena is already being held captive and introduces the two girls to each other.
 The woman reveals herself to be Eve 7/Sally Kendrick and explains that she cloned the girls using her own genetic material to improve upon the original program's flaws, only to learn about the girls' "accelerated development" after they murdered their fathers.
-She asks the girls how they learned of each other's existence and how they planned to murder their fathers, to which they reply in unison that they "just knew."
+She asks the girls how they learned of each other's existence and how they planned the murders, to which they reply that they "just knew."
 The girls poison Eve 7's drink with a fatal dose of foxglove.

-Mulder and Scully arrive at the motel, only to find the Eve dead.
+Mulder and Scully arrive at the motel, only to find Eve 7 dead.
 The girls claim that both Eve 7 and Eve 8 were trying to goad them into a mass suicide.
 The agents decide to take the girls with them as they leave the scene.
 That night, the group arrives at a roadside truck stop and order drinks at the diner.
 One of the girls, however, discreetly poisons the sodas the agents ordered with foxglove.
 After finding odd stains on the diner counter, Mulder realizes the girls' plan and manages to keep Scully from drinking more of her soda.
 The agents then pursue the girls through the truck stop, with Mulder eventually capturing them.

-Teena and Cindy, now known as "Eve 9" and "Eve 10," end up in the same psychiatric ward with Eve 6 at the mental hospital.
+Teena and Cindy, now known as "Eve 9" and "Eve 10," end up in the same psychiatric ward as Eve 6.
 Eventually, a woman wearing a lab coat—and immediately recognized by Cindy and Teena as Eve 8—comes to the ward.
-When Eve 8 asks the girls how they knew she would come for them, the girls again respond in unison: "We just knew."
+When Eve 8 asks the girls how they knew she would come for them, the girls again respond: "We just knew."